hellange/poor-mans-smu/README.md

 DAC/ADC low level code is mainly based on official documentation from Analog Device.

+Also supports SCPI commands over USB or LAN.

-SCPI "interpreter" is a copy of https://github.com/Vrekrer/Vrekrer_scpi_parser.
+SCPI parser is a copy of https://github.com/Vrekrer/Vrekrer_scpi_parser.

 Ethernet for Teensy 4.1 is a small layer on top of a copy of https://github.com/ssilverman/QNEthernet